kuhumcst/DanNet/README.md

 ### Resource dependencies
 This project assumes that the [ZIP-files containing DanNet 2.2](https://cst.ku.dk/english/projects/dannet/) have been downloaded in advance and extracted into a subdirectory called "resources":

-- `resources/dannet/csv`: contains the CSV files.
+- `resources/dannet/csv`: contains the old DanNet CSV file export.
+These are used to bootstrap the initial dataset.
+Eventually, this bootstrap code will be made obsolete by the release of new the DanNet dataset.
-- `resources/dannet/rdf`: contains the RDF, RDFS, OWL files.
+- `resources/dannet/rdf`: contains the old DanNet RDF/RDFS/OWL file export.
+These are only used for the initial prototypes.

 In addition, for some of the prototype code, [version 2.0 of the Princeton WordNet](https://wordnet.princeton.edu/download/old-versions) is also needed: